appium/appium/docs/en/writing-running-appium/tutorial/swipe/ios-picker-wheels-mobile.md

 ## iOS pickerWheels: Slow 'mobile:selectPickerWheelValue' example

-When '.setValue()' fails we can use 'mobile:selectPickerWheelValue' way.
+If '.setValue()' fails then 'mobile: selectPickerWheelValue' helper could be used as a workaround.

-This mobile method allows to select next or previous value.
+This mobile method allows to select the next or the previous picker value.

-You should change pickerWheel to next/previous and check it new value in loop until required appears.
+It is necessary to keep changing picker wheel values until the current one is equal the desired one or the count of retries exceeds.

 [documentation](../../ios/ios-xctest-mobile-gestures.md#mobile-selectPickerWheelValue)